nestordemeure/nestordemeure.github.io/content/writing/guides/writing.md

 **STATUS: DRAFT**

-disclaimer: I have written non-fiction profesionaly in various fields by never published any fiction so take the following with the appropriate amoint of salt
+**Disclaimer:** I have written non-fiction professionally in various fields by never published any fiction so take the following with the appropriate amount of salt.

 do a bad version first